 Italian greyhounds are build for speed and coursing is their favorite game.
 Some IGs also excel in dog agility.

-Iggies might be given to dog adoption centers because their owners are no longer able to care for their dogs for health problems, for a divorce, a moving or for unsuccessful toilet training.
+Iggies might be given up for adoption because their owners are no longer able to care for their dogs or, as it sometimes happens, for unsuccessful toilet training.

 Italian greyhounds that comes from dog rescue organizations are up to date with their vaccinations, are spayed or neutered, often have received a basic training in their foster home and have been assessed for temperament so they can be successfully matched to their future owners.